udacity/create-your-own-adventure/english/call-a-doctor/doctor.md

 You take a deep breath, your chest puffing out against your restrictive jacket.
-As you exhale, the walls stiffen, becoming less like marshmallow, and more like the interior of your cell.
+As you exhale, the walls stiffen, becoming less like marshmallows, and more like the interior of your cell.
 The walls are a toasted-marshmallow kind of dirty white color, not like the institutionalized white you remember from movies.